Search

 Do you ever wish you could just go to bed without washing your face?

-Sometimes, if I’m already sitting in bed, doomscrolling until my brain cells float away, the thought of having to get up and squeeze product, and apply it and emulsify, and rinse, and apply skincare is enough to make me retreat, like a sleepy turtle, into my doona.
+Sometimes, if I’m already sitting in bed, doomscrolling until my brain cells float away, the thought of having to get up and squeeze product, and apply and emulsify it, and rinse, and then do a skincare regimen is enough to make me retreat, like a sleepy turtle, into my doona.

 In the morning, future me bitterly regrets my decision to lie to myself.
 Because my face feels dry.
+Or maybe a bit… greasy.
 It does not feel clean.
-It is disappointed and angry.
-I have traces of yesterday’s makeup on my skin, yesterday’s memories are clogging my pores, and my facecloth shakes its head with shame and despair.
+It is not angry but it is very disappointed.
+I have traces of yesterday’s makeup on my skin, yesterday’s memories are clogging my pores, and my facecloth shakes its head with regret and despair.

 On the mornings my face wakes up neglected, I work extra hard to dredge it back to neutral.
 I am not a monster.
 I really try to make it up to my face.
 Forgive me, face!

-It’s not just hyaluronic acid, Vitamin C, moisturiser and sunscreen on those days.
+On those days, it’s more than just hyaluronic acid, Vitamin C, moisturiser and sunscreen.

-It's a hydrating emulsion, layers in between of hydrating mist, then hyaluronic acid, vitamin C, a heavy-lifting moisturiser, a sunscreen, more mist ….
-And then all the other stuff: concealer, foundation, some bronzer, blusher, eyebrows (always, so insipid otherwise), mascara (hardy ever, can’t be bothered but desperate times etc) lippy without fail.
+It's a hydrating milky emulsion, layers in between of hydrating mist, then hyaluronic acid, vitamin C, a heavy-lifting moisturiser, a sunscreen, more mist ….
+And then all the other stuff: concealer, foundation, some bronzer, blusher, eyebrows (always, so insipid otherwise), mascara (hardy ever, can’t be bothered but desperate times, etc.) lippy without fail.

 I genuinely enjoy applying skincare.
 I have some specific rituals which I will share at some point, that make me feel not like I am in a tiny bathroom with traces of mould in the grout, but in a beautiful day spa with someone who cares.
 When I can take myself mentally there, time stops.
-My face says: thank you, for being kind, and not a lazy POS.
+My face says: thank you for being kind and generous, and not a lazy piece of shit.

 It is good to remind myself of how it feels to be unbothered, cleansed, moisturised and in my lane.
 But it is also good to remember that there is no light without dark.
 There is no happiness without sadness.
 And there is no clean face without a dirty face that pretends to sleep instead of getting it the TLC it deserves.

 Life is extraordinarily tiring.
-I know we all make it look easy, dragging ourselves through the hamster wheel of life, and we keep doing it day after day, even when the hamster wheel is stuck in wet concrete, or has actually detached from its spokes and rolled over the hamster and OHMYGOD the hamster is dead and now we must plan a funeral.
+I know we all make it look easy as we drag ourselves through the hamster wheel of domestic and professional responsibilities, and we keep doing it day after day, even when the hamster wheel is stuck in wet concrete, or has actually detached from its spokes and rolled over the hamster and OHMYGOD the hamster is dead and now we must plan a tiny funeral.

 No, we are all still here, showing up for our friends and family, and doing our jobs and doing our best to keep the house tidy and the washing done and our children fed and clothed and educated and entertained and the dishwasher packed and unpacked and packed and unpacked and packed and unpacked and packed and unpacked and ———